 A HISTORY OF INNOVATION: 1867-2017

-His great-great grandson, Edward Face, is the first member of the family whom we know was employed in construction.
-He was the head carpenter at Fortress Monroe in the early 1830s, serving under a brilliant young U.S. Army engineer named Robert E. Lee.
+Capt.
+Face’s great-grandson, also named Edward Face, is the first member of the family who we know was employed in construction.
+He was the head carpenter at Fortress Monroe near Hampton in the early 1830s, serving under a brilliant young U.S. Army engineer named Robert E. Lee.

 Founded as Contractor and Brickmaker

-Edward Face’s son, Edward Webster Face (whom everyone called “E.W.”), founded our company in Norfolk, Virginia sometime around the American Civil War.
+It was around the time of the Civil War that Capt.
+William H. Face’s younger brother, Edward Webster Face (whom everyone called “E.W.”), founded our company in Norfolk, Virginia.

 Our oldest records date to 1867 – so that’s the date we use for our founding.
 That’s when E.W. won the contract to build the first major hotel to be constructed in Norfolk after the War.

 E.W. was devoted to his community, serving as Norfolk’s Harbor Master and Powder Master.
 He was elected to City Council, where he introduced the resolution giving Norfolk one of the oldest fully professional fire departments in the country.
 That same year, 1871, he was named one of the City’s first Fire Commissioners.

 The brickmaker E.W.
 Face & Son took corporate form in 1888 and was one of the first to use oil-fired kilns.
 For decades, Face® was the largest producer of bricks in southeastern Virginia.

 Commercial & Industrial Floors and World Leader in Concrete Floor Flatness/Levelness